madanyc/workfront-learn.en/help/workfront-goals/activate-your-goals/add-a-result-to-a-goal.md

 ---
 title: How to Add a Result to a Goal
-description: Learn how to activate a goal by adding a result in [!DNL Adobe Workfront Goals].
+description: Learn how to activate a goal by adding a result in [!DNL   Goals].
 activity: use
 feature: Workfront Goals
 type: Tutorial